FriedbergLab/GOThresher/README.md

   --info_threshold_Phillip_Lord_percentile INFO_THRESHOLD_PHILLIP_LORD_PERCENTILE, -PLTHRESHp INFO_THRESHOLD_PHILLIP_LORD_PERCENTILE
                         Provide the percentile p.
 All annotations having information content below p will be discarded.
-So if 5 is provided, proteins annotated by terms whose score is in the top 5%  will be  left in, the rest will be discarded.
+So if 5 is provided, proteins annotated by terms whose score is in the bottom 5% will be discarded.
   --info_threshold_Phillip_Lord INFO_THRESHOLD_PHILLIP_LORD, -PLTHRESH INFO_THRESHOLD_PHILLIP_LORD
                         Provide a  value t.
 All annotations having information content below t will be discarded